semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 Semgrep Assistant requires the **API scope** to run in GitLab or self-managed GitLab.
 This can be specified at either the [project access token level](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) or [personal access token level](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

 * You can revoke [project level access tokens](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#revoke-a-project-access-token) or [personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#revoke-a-personal-access-token) at any time.
-* Semgrep Assistant only accesses source code repositories on a file-by-file basis; it does not need or request org-level access to your codebase.
+* Semgrep Assistant only accesses source code repositories (projects) on a file-by-file basis; it does not need or request org-level access to your codebase.
 * The token can be configured to limit its scope to specific projects or individuals.
-You do not need to give read access to all repositories in your GitLab organization).
+You do not need to give read access to all projects in your GitLab organization).

 </TabItem>
 </Tabs>